Slice And Dice Your Conversion Rate

 When I am confronted with a new website, especially an e-commerce site, my first goal (after I do whatever the customer thinks is the most important) is usually to figure out what drives the conversion rate.

 If a conversion rate is 2%, that means, some visits are converting at 10% and some visits are converting at .001%.
 So I attack the problem by slicing and dicing the data to figure out what a 10% conversion rate “looks like.”

-It is a backwards problem.
+It is a backward problem.
 The territory would be easier if the questions were, “We made this change, how did it perform?” or, “We’ve started a new campaign, how did it perform?”
-With the backwards, slicing and dicing problem, the question changes to, “Something performs well here and something performs poorly — what are those ‘somethings?'”
+With the backward, slicing and dicing problem, the question changes to, “Something performs well here and something performs poorly — what are those ‘somethings?'”

 I usually look at a handful of indicators (and always love when I have a powerful package like Omniture to do this with):

 Conversion rate by landing page: This is especially helpful when a site is well-optimized for the search engines because the landing page says a lot about the search terms themselves (and you don’t have to do the analysis for the 800 variations of the search term.)
 The equation here is orders that started with a visit to a specific page on the site, divided by all visits to that page, all in the same time frame.
 (And if you are interested in the visits vs. visitors debate, you should read Matt Belkin’s blog.)